polyipseity/information/general/Peano–Jordan measure.md

 $$S := R_1 \cup R_2 \cup \cdots \cup R_k \qquad k \ge 1$$

 However, the Jordan measure of a simple set cannot be defined as {{the sum of measures of individual rectangles}}.
-This is because {{a simple set does not have a unique representation}}, and the different representations give {{inconsistent results if the above definition is used, as the amount of overlap can vary}}.
+This is because {{a simple set does not have an unique representation}}, and the different representations give {{inconsistent results if the above definition is used, as the amount of overlap can vary}}.

 > {{![finite union of 2D rectangles](../archives/Wikimedia%20Commons/Simple%20set1.png)}}
 >